harikaaakula/ai_recruitment_platformdemo/README.md

 ## Overview

-The AI-Powered Recruitment Platform streamlines the hiring process by automatically parsing resumes, scoring candidates using AI-based matching against job requirements, administering skill tests to verify competencies, and providing comprehensive analytics to recruiters.
+The AI-Powered Cybersecurity Recruitment Platform streamlines the hiring process for cybersecurity positions by automatically parsing resumes, scoring candidates using AI-based matching against job requirements, administering skill tests to verify competencies, and providing comprehensive analytics to recruiters.

 The platform features:
 - AI-powered resume parsing and analysis